omarceloribeiro/spfxblazorwebpart/README.md

 ## Motivation

 Would be great build spfx webpart using blazor as the framework. on webpart creation just select blazor and all the folder/project is generated.
-Would be a great improvement on spfx development for the community developers. will be much easier to develop spfx webparts using blazor instead of react. blazor is much simple, while react has many libraries and components, states, etc. would be a good option to build webparts like employee bithdays, company next events, current wheater, current pending approvals, company city holidays, etc!
+Would be a great improvement on spfx development for the community developers. would be a good option to build webparts like employee bithdays, company next events, current wheater, current pending approvals, company city holidays, etc!

 ## Next steps